jwcounts/hpm-podcasts/README.md

 # Podcasts by Category

 A Wordpress plugin that allows you to create a podcast feed from any category.
-It has the option to periodically cache the feeds as flat XML files (on a separate server via FTP or SFTP, on Amazon S3, or locally) to speed up delivery, and upload your media files to those other servers.
+It periodically generates the feeds and saves them as site options.
+It can also upload your media files to an SFTP server.

 ## Why does this exist?